Congress, pointing fingers, fails to resolve shutdown stalemate

 "This is a question of who's going to flinch first," the aide said.

-Meanwhile, as leadership can't come to an agreement, a bipartisan group of lawmakers led by Sen. Susan Collins, R-Maine, organized a meeting Saturday afternoon to discuss a solution.
-Sen. Joe Manchin, D-W.V., said after the meeting that the group of about 15 senators are hoping to present three plans to leadership.
+Meanwhile, as leadership struggles to an agreement, a bipartisan group of lawmakers led by Sen. Susan Collins, R-Maine, organized a meeting Saturday afternoon to discuss a solution.
+Sen. Joe Manchin, D-W.V., said afterward that the group of about 15 senators are hoping to present three plans to leadership.

-A three-week option floated by McConnell early Saturday morning is the latest offer on the table, but many Democrats think a three or four week spending bill is just a stalling tactic to avoid negotiating on the myriad of issues, especially DACA, but also disaster aid and government spending levels, both parties have yet to agree upon.
+Many Democrats say a three or four week spending bill, as floated by McConnell early Saturday, is just a stalling tactic to avoid negotiating on a myriad of issues, especially DACA, but also disaster aid and government spending levels, both parties have yet to agree upon.

-But Sen. Lindsey Graham, R-S.C., who was one of four Republicans to vote against the funding bill Friday, is attempting to persuade his colleagues to consider the short-term continuing resolution McConnell proposed.
+But Graham, who was one of four Republicans to vote against the funding bill Friday, is attempting to persuade his colleagues to consider the short-term resolution.

 "After my discussions with numerous senators on both sides of the last night it is clear to me a commitment to move to immigration after February 8th is the key to ending the government shutdown and finding resolution on all the outstanding issues," Graham said on Twitter, part of a string of tweets outlining his support for the offer.